 Tackling the climate crisis

 We face a climate crisis.
 We need to act now, before it is too late, both for our sake and the sake of generations yet to come.
 The current government has done little to address the problem.
 But Labour will.
-We've committed to ambitious targets to get to zero net carbon emissions.
+We've committed to ambitious targets to get to zero net carbon emissions: by 2030, we will ensure that 90% of our power and 50% of our heat comes from renewable sources.
 And we've developed practical and ambitious policies to make them a reality.
-Among other things, Labour will introduce measures to insulate all 27m homes in the country to dramatically cut their carbon footprint.
+Labour will establish a National Transformation Fund to help fund the transition to a zero carbon economy, investing £250 billion.
+We will introduce measures to insulate all 27m homes in the country to dramatically cut their carbon footprint.
 We'll increase wind farms at sea by 700% and install solar panels on 1.75m low income homes to reduce their carbon footprint and cut their bills.
-We will bring about a revolution in the use of electric vehicles.
-We will establish a National Transformation Fund to help fund the transition to a zero carbon economy.
+We will bring about a revolution in the use of electric vehicles and will encourage the use of public transport.
 And we will launch a Green Industrial Revolution which create over 450,000 good jobs.

 Sorting out rubbish, fly-tipping, parking and streets